 Repatriation of a coffin: The practicalities will be taken care of by a local funeral home in the US and the receiving funeral home in Finland.
 The following document shall be present with the coffin: a death certificate with Apostille authentication, passport and Post Mortem Certificate if available.

 The registration of a deceased Finnish national may be done directly to the Local Registration office in Finland or via a Finnish mission abroad.
-There is no registration fee.
+There is no registration fee in Finland.
 Registration takes 2-3 weeks.
 The following documents are required:

 The regulations concerning foreign driving licenses are defined in each state in the USA.
 It is recommended to hold a translation of the driving license or International Driving Permit (IDP) issued by Automobile and Touring Club of Finland as they might be requested by police, by car rentals or in case of accident.
 Permanent US residents should obtain a local driving license.
 Find more information by contacting local authorities or Embassy of the United States in Finland.